top of page

 WATER SPORTS

 Our amazing Water Sports program is an integral part of life at Paradise Point Camp.
 From traditional activities like free swim, to something a little different like our inflatable obstacle course (the wibit), we guarantee a fun and exhilarating time for all participants.
-Campers can experience canoeing, kayaking, SUPing, paddle boats, tubing and (for older campers) wake surfing on the beautiful Payette Lake.
+Campers can experience canoeing, kayaking, SUPing, and paddle boats on the beautiful Payette Lake.

 A camper with long hair and a red lifejacket paddles on a Stand Up Paddleboard away from the camera on a calm lake.
 A red kayak is in the background.